To be published on 12 September 2020

 Last weekend, I finished writing Sunwise, the sequel to Widdershins and sent it off to my publisher, Impress Books.
 There’s sure to be a lot more rewriting and editing to do before it’s published later this year or early next, but in the meantime, I need to get started on novel number three.

 This novel will be inspired by the Shotley Bridge swordmakers, who originated in Solingen, Germany.
-For now, I’m calling it Running Wolves (a reference to the Solingen blade mark), but as I often change my mind about names, it may well end up being called something else.
+I’m calling it The Running Wolf (a reference to the Solingen blade mark).

 So far, I’ve carried out a literature review and read lots of books about swords, swordmakers, swordmaking, early metal working, metallurgy, and local history in both Derwentside and Solingen.
 Next, I buried myself in the archives to study the swordmakers’ correspondence.
 It was a deeply humbling experience to read letters to and from the swordmakers, which were written over three hundred years ago.